 2. MS required; if BSN must obtain MS in 3 years.
 Work requires a level of knowledge equivalent to that obtained by completing a master’s degree program in nursing, hospital administration, business administration, or closely related field.

-3. Four years of psychiatric nursing experience and demonstrated competence in area of expertise.
+3. Four years of clinical experience and demonstrated competence in area of Behavioral Health nursing required.

 4. Supervisory skills required to plan, assign, and evaluate the work of subordinate staff.
 Analytical skills required to oversee and organize the work of others, and to develop and administer sound policies, procedures, budgets, and multidisciplinary practices required.